Electricity Demand and Grid Impacts of AI Data Centers: Challenges and Prospects: Electricity Demand of AI Data Centers

-AI computing load is highly energy-intensive, with each stage of the workflow contributing differently to the total electricity consumption.
-According to \cite{aljbour2024powering}, the inference stage represents a dominant share of approximately 60\% of the energy footprint, while training accounts for 30\%, and model preparation and fine-tuning make up the remaining 10\%.
-Moreover, these stages exhibit distinct load patterns.
-Figure \ref{fig:load_pattern} illustrates the typical time-varying electric computing load (measured by GPU power) patterns across different stages of the AI workflow, excluding the data preparation stage due to its typically dispersed energy usage.
-The electricity load estimates for each stage are derived from \cite{Li2024Sep}, where the tasks were executed using GPT-2.
-Additional experimental details are available in \cite{Li2024Sep}.
-As shown in Figure \ref{fig:load_pattern}, all stages exhibit an initial rapid ramp-up phase, during which power consumption rises sharply from a low (near-zero) value to a high operational level.
-In the training stage, power remains consistently high, characterized by intermittent large rapid load fluctuations, along with persistent high-frequency, small-scale variations, the magnitude of which depends on the underlying hardware and training algorithms \cite{Li2024Sep}.
+Figures~\ref{fig:load_pattern} and~\ref{fig:ThreestagesNRL} illustrate the time-varying electric load patterns across different stages of AI computing based on real experimental measurements.
+The electricity loads for each stage in Figure \ref{fig:load_pattern} are derived from \cite{Li2024Sep}, where the workloads were executed using GPT-2.
+Figure~\ref{fig:ThreestagesNRL} presents the raw power measurement data of AI computing from~\cite{Vercellino2026GenAIPowerProfiles,NLR2026GenAIPowerProfiles}, and we further apply the fast Fourier transform to convert the time-domain measurements into the frequency domain and analyze their frequency-domain characteristics and dominant spectral peaks.
+Detailed experimental settings are provided in~\cite{Li2024Sep,Vercellino2026GenAIPowerProfiles}.
+As shown in Figures \ref{fig:load_pattern} and \ref{fig:ThreestagesNRL}, an initial rapid ramp-up phase is observed, during which power consumption rises sharply from a low (near-zero) value to a high operational level.
+In the training stage, power remains consistently high, characterized by intermittent large rapid load fluctuations, along with persistent high-frequency variations, the magnitude of which depends on the underlying hardware and training algorithms \cite{Li2024Sep}.
 The fine-tuning stage begins with pronounced high-frequency, large-magnitude fluctuations, which gradually decrease in frequency over time; however, moderate fluctuations continue throughout the process.
-In contrast, the inference stage operates over much shorter durations and exhibits highly variable short bursts of power demand, driven by the stochastic nature of real-time inference requests.
+Power fluctuations during training and fine-tuning arise from both workload-level and hardware-level dynamics, including alternating computation and communication phases, GPU utilization changes, checkpointing or data movement, batching behavior, and power-management control of accelerators.
+In contrast, the inference stage operates over shorter durations and exhibits highly variable short bursts of power demand, driven by the stochastic nature of real-time inference requests.
 This diversity in load profiles underscores the critical need for advanced AI data center designs, grid integration strategies, and power-aware workload scheduling approaches that balance performance, sustainability, and system reliability.